lkerr/groundfish-MSE/README.md

 ***

 ### Welcome!
-Please visit the Wiki pages for specific information about teh groundfish-MSE project, including information on general methods, code specifics and running the model on the UMASS HPCC
+Please visit the [Wiki](./wiki) pages for specific information about the groundfish-MSE project, including information on:
+* general methods
+* code specifics, and
+* running the model on the UMASS HPCC